prajjwol/docs/guides/provider/configuration.md

 ```

 Note that during provisioning the keys from your wallet and the Kubernetes configuration are copied to the remote host.

--- TODO -- graphic showing where each hostname points

 ### Checking that the provider has started